lndecastro/Teaching_and_Learning_with_AI/teaching_and_learning_with_ai/Topic7_AssessmentFeedback.md

 # 7. Assessment and Feedback
 _Measuring learning and guiding improvement_

-This step integrates previously designed assignments (quizzes, case studies, projects) and rubrics presented in Topic 4 with generative AI to enhance assessment strategies and feedback mechanisms.
+This step integrates previously designed assignments and rubrics with generative AI to enhance assessment strategies and feedback mechanisms.
+You will learn how to conduct assessments using existing assignment types with AI support, generate rubric-based constructive feedback, use AI-assisted self- and peer-assessment, and leverage AI for tasks like feedback generation, grading, and originality verification.
+The section also explores various AI tools and techniques for these tasks.
+The session covers the following topics:

+- Conduct Assessments Using Existing Assignment Types
+- Generate Rubric-Based, Constructive Feedback
+- Use AI-Assisted Self- and Peer-Assessment
+- Use AI for Feedback, Grading, and Originality Verification

 ## 7.1 Conduct Assessments Using Existing Assignment Types